 Sunflower butter is another peanut butter replacement option.
 My family actually prefers it over soy butter.
 To us, it tastes a bit more like peanut butter.
-In our house, we use two different brands of sunflower butter that I know to be peanut free:
+In our house, we use two different brands of sunflower butter:

 If you're lucky enough to have a Trader Joe's near you, their sunflower butter is a little bit less expensive.
 It's a bit of a drive to Trader Joe's for me so I always stock up!

 A note about baking with sunflower butter: Sunflower butter has the tendency to turn green (yes...green!) when used in baking.
 According to the Sunbutter website, this happens because the baking powder/soda reacts with the chlorophyll in the sunflower seeds causing the sunflower butter to turn green.
 According to Sunbutter, if you cut back on the baking powder/baking soda by ⅓, this will be prevented.
 Adding a small amount of acid, like lemon juice, might help also.

 I have had my cookies turn green (it's very subtle, but yes... green).
 Even though it looks a little bit odd, this doesn't affect the flavor at all.
 If you're not looking to enter your cookies into a baking contest where the appearance will be scrutinized, you probably don't need to worry about altering your recipes.